 Doing this for potentially hundreds of submissions was a real burden.
 I needed output that not only provided clearer rankings but also did a better job of detecting matches for any given pair or group of submissions.
 Both Princeton and other universities have been delighted at the improvements Etector has delivered."

 Codio integration of Etector delivers even greater time savings thanks to its ability to manage the entire code preparation process.

 "Etector is now seamlessly embedded into the Codio platform.
 This removes the need to manually prepare hundreds of student projects before submitting them to a remote plagiarism engine.
 Codio has effectively reduced the checking process to a single click." - says Freddy May, Chief Product Officer

 Codio is programming language agnostic and so supports almost all programming languages.
-There are special parsers for Java, C, C++ and Python that deliver a little more accuracy.
+There are special parsers for Java, C, C++, and a Python code plagiarism checker that delivers a little more accuracy.

 How it works

 Codio has made the process extremely simple.
 Select a class and an assignment or code project.
 The image below shows students who have completed the Bubble Sort assignment.
 Select the 'Plagiarism' button and a new window will open with Plagiarism results.

 On the next screen you can restrict file types to check.
 Select the 'Start' button to generate a new report.